FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 ---

-# What's next
+# What's Next
 - Fundamental principles of population genetics
 - Estimation of allele frequency
-- Population Substructure
+- Population substructure
-- Hardy Weinberg Equilibrium
+- Hardy–Weinberg equilibrium
-- Mode of Inheritance
+- Mode of inheritance
-- Association Testing
+- Association testing

 ### What questions do you have about anything from today?